FlagOpen/FlagEmbedding/README.md

 similarity = embeddings_1 @ embeddings_2.T
 print(similarity)

-# for s2p(sentence to passage) retrieval task, please use encode_queries() which will automatically add the instruction to each query
+# for s2p(short query to long passage) retrieval task, please use encode_queries() which will automatically add the instruction to each query
 # corpus in retrieval task can still use encode() or encode_corpus(), since they don't need instruction
 queries = ['query_1', 'query_2']
 passages = ["样例文档-1", "样例文档-2"]